tarasio-mirror/ignite/docker/README.md

 # Docker for users

-Some changes to docker dir
+Some changes to docker dir, again

 We provide Dockerfiles in order to build containerized execution environment that ease the use of Ignite for computer vision and NLP tasks.